![]() |

-Coaching StylesThere are perhaps three coaching styles - autocratic (do as I say), democratic (involve the athletes in decision making) and laissez faire.
-The autocratic style could be broken into two types - telling and selling and the democratic style into sharing and allowing.
-There is little direction from a "Laissez fair" coaching style as this style allows the group to do what they want to.
-Coaches will use a variety of coaching styles depending on the coaching situation.
+Coaching StylesCoaches will use a variety of coaching styles depending on the coaching situation.
+There are perhaps three coaching styles - autocratic (do as I say), democratic (involve the athletes in decision making) and laissez-faire.
+The autocratic style could be broken into two types - telling and selling and the democratic style, sharing and allowing.
+There is a little direction from a "Laissez fair" coaching style as this style allows the group to do what they want to.

-Autocratic Style - TellingWhen using the Telling style the coach:
+Autocratic Style - TellingWhen using the Telling style, the coach:

 The coach identifies a circuit training session.
 Athletes identify possible exercises for the circuit.
 The coach selects from the suggestions a set of exercises.